eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 If you have any questions,
 please contact your PMC's Planning Council Representative, or the [EMO](mailto:emo@eclipse.org).

-### Formal (standard format) plans, early (M1)

-All projects must have their project plan in the Eclipse Foundation standard format, i.e., create a [release record](https://www.eclipse.org/projects/handbook/#pmi-releases) in the PMI for your project.
-Committing to be in the Simultaneous Release means you commit to having these plans available early: by M1 at the latest.
-Naturally, plans will change as development continues, and we encourage teams to update them periodically, such as every milestone, to reflect reality and progress, but an initial version is required by at least M1 should be a clear statement of what was planned, what was achieved, and what was deferred.
-Every plan,
-for any release,
-should have some specific items covered, such as *Target Environments* and *Compatibility with Previous Releases* but we give some specific guidance here since these are so important to adoption.
-In addition, we do ask for one extra "theme" item, that is technically required only for the Simultaneous Release.
-What you plan,
-is up to each project,
-we just want to be sure its clear for adopters and downstream projects.

-#### Target Environments

-Exactly what platforms and runtimes a project supports is up to them and their community, but it is required that all projects document what platforms they support, especially if they have native (non-Java) code and especially if it is different than the [et of platforms supported by the Eclipse Platform.

-#### Compatibility with Previous Releases

-It should be part of every project's plan to have a section detailing compatibility with previous releases.
-This should not only include commitments to API and binary compatibility, but ideally would also include plans for source compatibility, workspace compatibility, and project "coexistence" compatibility.

-### IP Documentation and Logs (RC1)

-Projects must have their IP logs approved (a normal Eclipse requirement) but follow the earlier deadlines set by EMO and IP staff.
-The IP log deadline is typically mid-week RC1.

-### Release Review and compliance to requirements documentation (RC2)

-The release review documentation must be complete by the date specified by the EMO, which is earlier than it would be for other releases.
-(Typically mid-week during RC2.)
-In addition to normal release plan requirements, for a Simultaneous Release,
-Project Leads must document their verification that the project complies with all extra requirements of this Simultaneous Release document, as they apply to their project, and document any exceptions, there in the release review documentation.
-This is intended to be a few short sentences or paragraphs, not a detailed checklist.

 ## Mandatory Requirements for the Simultaneous Repository and EPP